students taking past

 You did it.
-You woke up early on a Saturday and devoted part of your weekend to taking the PSAT.
 You put in hours of PSAT practice, experienced what a college admissions test feels like, learned to manage the clock, and bolstered your confidence.
 Congratulations!

-Maybe you’re wondering: what do I do now (besides take a nap)?
+Maybe you’re wondering: what do I do now?
 Your scores will be available in December.
 Your guidance counselor will get them first, and then you will have access to them online through your College Board account.
 By the end of December, you will receive an old-fashioned paper score report in the mail.
 In the meantime, it’s time to start preparing for the next round of exams!

 Use Your Scores as a Road Map